-All office hours are through Zoom.
-Links are available in the course website.
-To request an appointment outside of the above times, please send both instructors an email with your availability up to a week ahead.
+If you are ill or have symptoms, please do not visit us in our offices, please email us and we can set up a zoom link for your participation during our office hours.
+To request an appointment outside of the above times, please send both the instructor and the TA an email with your availability up to a week ahead.